No.2 in France

 The decorative paint market is mainly driven by home renovations, which makes it a fairly resilient market offering long-term growth.
 It is generally accepted that a home needs repainting on average every eight years, and more often if the occupant changes.
 This timeframe can be shorter or longer depending on the country’s economic activity, household confidence, and purchasing power.
 Cromology’s end-customers are both professionals and consumers.
 They expect product quality and consistency, availability, and excellent customer service, which Cromology provides through its portfolio of high-end brands and a dense distribution network ensuring that it remains close to customers.
-Cromology has strong local brands in the top three of each of its markets (Tollens and Zolpan in France, Robbialac in Portugal, Max Meyer in Italy, Arcol in Morocco, and Colorin in Argentina).
+Cromology has strong local brands, some in the top three of each of its markets, such as Tollens and Zolpan in France, Robbialac in Portugal, Max Meyer in Italy, and Arcol in Morocco.
 Another of Cromology’s major strengths is that it generates 60% of its sales in its integrated distribution network of more than 400 stores.
 This network distributes Cromology products along with a select range of complementary products, such as tools or floor and wall coverings, to cater to the needs of a broad and diverse customer base.
 28% of its sales come from independent retailers and 12% from large DIY stores.
 Cromology is also growing rapidly in the external thermal insulation sector.
 Furthermore, Cromology has adopted an aggressive innovation policy over the past decade: each year, around 25% of its sales have been achieved with products less than three years old.

 Board of Directors

 Bernard Gautier (Chairman)

 Benoit Drillaud (Chairman)